 New international W&M graduate students who are required by their department to arrive more than 30 days before the first day of class must be admitted and enrolled as full-time W&M graduate students during the summer.

-Fellowships and scholarships will be revoked if students fail to make satisfactory progress toward their degrees or fail to register as full-time students.
+All financial aid will be revoked if a student fails to make satisfactory academic progress toward their degree as defined by the Grading and Academic Progress section of the Graduate Arts & Sciences Catalog or fails to register as a full-time student.
 Graduate assistants are normally paid in equal installments (minus deductions for federal and state withholding taxes and applicable federal social security taxes) on the first and sixteenth of each month.
 The portion of a graduate fellowship or scholarship applicable to a semester is initially applied to payment of tuition for that semester.
 Any amount remaining after payment of tuition may be refunded to the student.
 Students wishing to apply to student loans should submit the Free Application for Federal Student Aid (FAFSA) by March 1 (new students) or March 15 (returning students).
 Award letters will be sent in June.
-For more information, write to email@example.com or visit the William and Mary Financial Aid web site.
+For more information, write to firstname.lastname@example.org or visit the William and Mary Financial Aid web site.

 Veterans Educational Benefits

 William & Mary appreciates the sacrifices that our active duty, veterans, reservists, national guard and military dependents make as they serve our country.
 We are committed to our active duty service members, their dependents and veterans in transitioning to the College and being successful.
 Honorably discharged members of the U.S. armed forces are eligible for an application fee waiver by uploading a copy of their Leave Earning Statement (LES) or DD214 directly to their application for admission.
 Please visit our Military and Veteran Students webpage for additional information about Veterans Education Benefits.